What Is an ELD and How Does It Affect Trucking Compliance?

 For example, you are likely aware of the federally mandated limits on driving time, which limit the amount of time a driver can spend driving without taking rest breaks.
 These limits are both to prevent abuse of drivers by companies hoping to push them to their limits and to prevent drivers from persisting in driving while exhausted or otherwise impaired from long hours.

-While the specifics of what an electronic logging device will track depends on the device and on the setup implemented by the fleet management platform in use by the company, there are many pieces of information that can be on the list.
+While the specifics of what an electronic logging device will track depend on the device and the setup implemented by the fleet management platform used by the company, many pieces of information can be on the list.
 These include:

 • Vehicle Identification Number